South Africa: Hluhluwe-iMfolozi Park

 Unfortunately, HiP’s success has put the Park’s endangered species under threat.
 Since the start of the current poaching crisis in 2008, rhino poaching in South Africa has skyrocketed.
 Tragically, much of the progress achieved during the last century is at risk of being undone.
 The latest population estimates (as of 31 December 2021) indicate that the number of Southern white rhinos within African rhino range states has dropped to 15,942, with the largest population, that in Kruger National Park, falling by 70% during the past decade alone.
 With Kruger’s rhino population so depleted, multiple poaching syndicates have turned their attention to KwaZulu-Natal.
 From January to December 2022 alone, poachers killed 244 rhinos in the Province, compared to 101 just one year earlier.
 The majority were killed inside HiP.

 At 960km², HiP is dwarfed by Kruger, but it remains incredibly difficult to protect.
 Surrounded by communities and human development, the Park’s road access and relative smaller size make it easy for poachers to enter, kill a rhino, remove its horn and be gone, within hours.

 How is Hluhluwe-iMfolozi Park tackling this problem?

-Due to increasing intensity of poaching in the Park, field rangers have been stepping up their monitoring and patrolling efforts in the area.
-This has included regular foot and vehicle patrols, as well as horse and aerial assisted surveillance.
-Tracking dogs have also been helping to track and deter suspected poachers.
-It is clear that without the dedication and hard work of the staff in Hluhluwe-iMfolozi Park the numbers of rhinos being poached would be much higher.
+Due to the intensity of poaching, field rangers have been stepping up their monitoring and patrolling efforts.
+This has included regular foot and vehicle patrols, as well as aerial-assisted surveillance and horse-back patrols.
+Specialist canine teams have also been helping to track and deter suspected poachers.
+Without the dedication and hard work of the staff in HiP, the number of rhinos being poached would be much higher.